Arrange a callback

 • Seek medical treatment.
 If you weren’t taken to hospital in an ambulance following your riding accident, attend A&E yourself to have your injuries assessed and treated properly.
 Your diagnosis could be confirmed later on by requesting your medical records.

 • Take photographs.
 In some circumstances, photographs of the accident scene could make it easier to understand how the incident occurred.
-Also, photographs of your visible injuries taken throughout your recovery can show the extent of your suffering.
+Also, photographs of your visible horse riding injuries taken throughout your recovery can show the extent of your suffering.

 • Talk to any witnesses.
-If anybody else saw the horse riding accident, ask them to provide their contact details in case a solicitor needs a statement from them.
+If anyone else saw the horse riding accident, ask them to provide their contact details in case a solicitor needs a statement from them.
 Additionally, if they were driving a vehicle with a dashcam, ask for a copy of the footage.

 • Keep a record.
 Write a diary of how your injuries have affected you.
 For example, record the dates you couldn’t work or attend a family event because of your injuries.
 Also, keep a record of any expenses incurred because of your injuries.